panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 On the other side, there are low cohesion modules.
 Those that contain components that a low related to each other.

-For example, the following `utils` module have functions that are low related to each other, and perform different set of tasks:
+For example, the following `utils` module has functions that are low related to each other, and perform a different set of tasks:

 ```javascript
 // utils.js